talicopanda/friendly-guide-to-uoft-cs/README.md

 ### Student Society
 - [Computer Science Student Union (CSSU)](https://www.cssu.ca)

-The CSSU represents Computer Science students who are either taking a Computer Science course or are part of a Computer Science POSt at the University of Toronto St. George campus.
+The CSSU represents Computer Science students who are either taking a Computer Science course or are part of a Computer Science Program of Study at the University of Toronto St. George campus.
 The primary goal for the CSSU team is to improve the academic, social, and professional lives of computer science students.

 ### Software Development
 - [Google Developer Student Club (GDSC)](https://gdsc.community.dev/university-of-toronto-st-george-campus/)